 - Improper disposal of needles and other sharp objects.

-- Lack of (or improper use of) protective equipment in work or in the high-risk environment.
+- Lack of (or improper use of) protective equipment in work or a high-risk environment.

-- Failure to follow the advised procedure during medicine administration.
+- Failure to follow the advised procedure during medication administration.

-- Fatigue, high pressure, and generally negative working conditions can be responsible.
-For instance, needlestick injuries occur predominantly during the night shifts.
+- Fatigue, high pressure, and generally, adverse working conditions can be responsible.
+For instance, needlestick injuries occur predominantly during night shifts.

 Needlestick injuries may be minor, resulting in a small amount of bleeding, but the risk of viral or bacterial infection remains very high.
 In healthcare environments, this risk is exacerbated.